utsaslab/utsaslab.github.io/research/gdpr/index.md

 ---
 layout: default
-title: Analyzing GDPR from Systems Perspective
+title: Analyzing GDPR from a Systems Perspective
 ---

 <br>